marajet/PoetryProject/README.md

 # StaticVis
-Follow the GitHub Pages link to view the static vis.
+Follow this link to view the static page: https://marajet.github.io/PoetryProject/